WDI-SEA/react-development-course-materials/06-Applied Practice/06-idea-board-code-along.md

 **This readme serves as the instructor notes/prep for the MERN stack idea board app**

 ## Getting Started

+This code-along guides students to building a full-stack application with the MERN stack.

 We will start our project in github instead of locally just to show an alternative way of getting your project up and running.